decaffeinate/bulk-decaffeinate/README.md

 * `landBase`: if specified, overrides the auto-detected base commit when running the `land` command.
 Generally this is specified on the command line using `--land-base` rather than in a config file.
+* `numWorkers`: if specified, the number of parallel workers to use for parallel operations like `decaffeinate` and `eslint --fix`.
 * `skipVerify`: set to `true` to skip the initial verification step when running the `convert` command.
 This makes bulk-decaffeinate take less time, but if any files fail to convert, it may leave the filesystem in a partially-converted